 For assessing speech recognition performance, the best approach is to collect a small amount of test data.
 You can run the SDK against this test data set in a controlled manner to evaluate how well the recognition works.

 The answer depends on several factors: (1) the size of your language model, (2) the amount of available CPU and RAM on your device, and (3) how often you need to create decoding graphs.
 If you are dealing with more than 10,000 words, or if the content you are using to create the decoding graph is large (> 25,000 phrases) you will probably want to work with us and create decoding graphs ahead of time in your development sandbox.
+Otherwise, you can leverage the SDK to create decoding graphs on the device, as needed.

 Consider this answer as a baseline; ultimately, you will need to validate your approach on devices that will be used in a production setting.

 CPU utilization will also depend on the size of the model (there is a fixed CPU processing burden related to the size of the acoustic model; for each frame of the audio, audio features are pushed through the deep neural network).
 The other factor affecting CPU utilization is graph search, which depends on the size of the graph (size of the language model) as well as on various configuration parameters.
+KeenASR SDK will typically take a fraction of a single CPU core; this will range from ~25 percent (on recent devices) to 90+ percent of a single core on older devices.

 Keen Research is working on a number of optimizations for mobile devices that will significantly reduce memory footprint and CPU utilization.